FuturePortal/CIMonitor/docs/webhook/github.md

 In your GitHub settings, open the webhooks section, and add a webhook as shown in the image below.

 - _Payload URL_: `cimonitor.example.com/webhook/github` (replace your domain name)
 - _Content type_: `application/json`
--   _Secret:_ insert the same password you've defined to access your settings
+- _Secret_: insert the same password if you've the `WEBHOOK_SECRET` environment setting
--   _What event?_ "Send me everything" to have CIMonitor working at full potential
+- _What event?_: "Send me everything" to have CIMonitor working at full potential
 - Make sure the webhook is active

 Add your webhook!
 All new builds should become visible on your CIMonitor.